statsle/Rcvxclustr/README.md

 [1] 1 1 1 1 1 1 1 1 1 1 2 2 2 2 2 2 2 2 2 2
 ```

-The path graph can be obtained from the `cl_matrix`, and the pictures are shown in the paper.
+The path graph can be obtained from `result$path`, and some pictures are shown in the paper.

 <!---
 When trying to add student t distribution noise, the data generation function ```data.gen.mixed``` could be replaced with the below: